 As a sponsored project, how can I make this fiscal sponsorship run smoothly?

-- Be aware of your deadlines – it makes things easier for everyone (and avoids rush fees).
+• Be aware of deadlines.
+It makes things easier for everyone and avoids rush fees.

-- Many of our sponsored projects are interested in applying for the same grants, so our plate gets filled up fast for the popular ones.
-Since all projects are applying for tax-deductible donations using the same EIN, it will be first-come, first-served.
+• Many of our sponsored projects are interested in applying for the same grants, so our plate gets filled up fast for the popular ones.
+Since all projects are applying for tax-deductible donations using the same EIN, we will assist projects on a first-come, first-served basis.

-- Make sure your donors make checks out to the Arts & Business Council and not to your organization, and write your project’s name in the memo field.
+• Make sure your donors make checks out to the Arts & Business Council and not to your organization.
+They should include your project’s name in the memo line instead.